-Six Native American Tribes, the Chemehuevi Indian Tribe, Cocopah Indian Tribe, Colorado River Indian Tribes, Fort Mojave Indian Tribe, Hualapai Indian Tribe, and the Fort-Yuma Quechan Indian Tribe, have participated in Topock project activities in the past.
+&lt;sup>2 Six Native American Tribes, the Chemehuevi Indian Tribe, Cocopah Indian Tribe, Colorado River Indian Tribes, Fort Mojave Indian Tribe, Hualapai Indian Tribe, and the Fort-Yuma Quechan Indian Tribe, have participated in Topock project activities in the past.
 Based on recent engagement, Tribes that are actively participating in the Topock project and are hereafter referred to as "Interested Tribes."
 The first five Tribes mentioned are considered "Interested Tribes," as the Fort-Yuma Quechan Indian Tribe is no longer actively participating in the process.

-The Groundwater FEIR included a general description of the elements that would make up the selected groundwater remedy (e.g., remediation wells, monitoring wells, pipelines, freshwater intake locations, and associated infrastructure) and considered the potentially significant adverse environmental impacts that would result, to the extent such impacts were reasonably foreseeable given the level of detail known at the time.
+intake locations, and associated infrastructure) and considered the potentially significant adverse environmental impacts that would result, to the extent such impacts were reasonably foreseeable given the level of detail known at the time.
 The Project described herein provides more detail on the ultimate number and specific locations of the remedy elements reflected in the Final Remedy Design.
 This SEIR will consider the differences in environmental impacts of the Final Remedy Design in comparison to the effects identified in the Groundwater FEIR and the 2013 Addendum to the Groundwater FEIR.
 The analysis will focus on the new design details that were not yet known at the time the Groundwater FEIR was certified.

-Project Purpose 3.3
+3.3 Project Purpose

 Past activities at the Station have resulted in contamination of groundwater with Cr(VI) and Cr(T) (referred herein as the "plume").
 Molybdenum, selenium, and nitrates are additional COPCs from past operational practices.
 Protection of California's groundwater resources and the Colorado River, which is adjacent to the contaminated groundwater plume, is one of DTSC's highest priorities.
-Under the requirements of the Resource Conservation and Recovery Act (RCRA), DTSC has concurred with PG&E and selected what was known as In Situ Treatment with Freshwater Flushing, identified as Alternative E in the Final Corrective Measures Study/Feasibility Study (CMS/FS)3 and Groundwater FEIR as the technology to be used during the final groundwater plume cleanup, which would ensure the long-term effectiveness of the treatment system and protection of human health and the environment, as required under the RCRA and Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+Under the requirements of the Resource Conservation and Recovery Act (RCRA), DTSC has concurred with PG&E and selected what was known as In Situ Treatment with Freshwater Flushing, identified as Alternative E in the Final Corrective Measures Study/Feasibility Study (CMS/FS) and Groundwater FEIR as the technology to be used during the final groundwater plume cleanup, which would ensure the long-term effectiveness of the treatment system and protection of human health and the environment, as required under the RCRA and Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).

-Project Objectives
+3.4 Project Objectives